ynnckth/pdJam/README.md

 The pdjam server expects a running pure data patch exposing port 5001 for netreceive.
 Run pure data either locally or use the provided docker image at `./pd`

+Furthermore, make sure to have the follwing installed on your machine:

+- node and npm
+- docker and docker-compose

 ## Run with docker-compose

 Define the settings as environment variables or adapt them in the `docker-compose.yml` config directly.